nicholaschaung/markdown-cv/index.md

 - Built and maintained Apache NiFi data flows that processed real-time, streaming, imagery and sensor data from AWS S3 data sources
 - Deployed NiFi and anti-virus scanning applications to AWS cloud in containerized environments via docker/Kubernetes/Rancher
 - Maintained data processing EC2/NiFi instances and wrote shell and Python scripts as necessary for data flow processing, maintenance, and optimization
-- Saved the enterprise ~$500/month by optimizing a NiFi/Elasticsearch data flow
+- Developed cross-domain data pipeline in less than a week to support mission essential operations
 - Part of the Data Team for the multi-domain Global Analytics Platform

 `Jan 2019 - Dec 2020`